qmk/qmk_firmware/docs/feature_pointing_device.md

 ## Further customization
 If not using standard QMK functions `pointing_device_task` or `process_record` code (_Not using the built in QMK functions_) then the following functions will be needed to use pointing device modes.
-Also there is an ability to modify how pointing device output is converted to stored h & v axes by overwriting `the pointing_modes_axes_conv` function (_see notes and warnings below_).
+Also there is an ability to modify how pointing device output is converted to stored x & y axes by overwriting `the pointing_modes_axes_conv` function (_see notes and warnings below_).

 | Function                                                                               | Description                                                                                     |   Return type    |
 | :------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------- | :--------------: |